 Myoclonic epilepsy in infancy is a rare self-limited idiopathic generalized epilepsy that typically appears between 6 months and 2 years of age.
 It is characterized by the occurrence of myoclonic seizures as the unique type of seizure (expect simple febrile seizure) occurring in normal infants, either spontaneously or induced by unexpected acoustic or tactile stimuli (reflex variant).
 The long-term outcome is usually favorable, with disappearance of seizures and normal cognitive functioning.
 However, reports of protracted evolution show that about 20% of patients have other seizure types, mainly at adolescence, and that about 39% have mainly mild to severe cognitive impairment.
 The reflex variant of this syndrome has a better prognosis, with nearly all patients becoming seizure-free within weeks or months from onset even without treatment.
 The syndrome should be differentiated from other epileptic and nonepileptic conditions presented with myoclonic jerks.
 The author presents clinical and EEG manifestations, epidemiology, pathophysiology, differential diagnosis, and management of this rather benign early onset idiopathic myoclonic epilepsy.

-• Myoclonic epilepsy in infancy (formerly named “benign myoclonic epilepsy in infancy”) encompasses 2 forms: 1 with predominant spontaneous seizures and 1 with predominant reflex seizures elicited by unexpected acoustic and tactile stimulation.
+• Myoclonic epilepsy in infancy (formerly named “benign myoclonic epilepsy in infancy”) encompasses two forms: one with predominant spontaneous seizures and one with predominant reflex seizures elicited by unexpected acoustic and tactile stimulation.
 Spontaneous and reflex seizures may occur in the same infant.

 • Myoclonic epilepsy in infancy is an early form of possibly genetic idiopathic generalized epilepsy.